 Nociception is an experience of pain where unspecialized nerve cell endings called nociceptors are triggered to create the sensation or perception of pain.4

-These pain triggers can be from external stimuli like touching a hot stove, internal stimuli like the brain’s trained idea of (intensity) pain. or internal stimuli like noxious chemicals accumulating in organs and tissues, or pH changes in the blood.
+These pain triggers can be from external stimuli like touching a hot stove, internal stimuli like the brain’s trained idea of (intensity) pain, internal stimuli like noxious chemicals accumulating in organs and tissues, or pH changes in the blood.
 3,4

 The proprioception and nociception relationship